ISithmini/ISithmini/README.md

 <h3 align="center">I'm Imasha Sithmini, An undergraduates of Faculty of Information Technology, University of Moratuwa, Sri Lanka</h3>

-<h4> I'm a responsible and a motivated girl equipped with a diverse and promising skillset, along with the ability to manage projects from the concept till completion while keeping a focused eye on the goal.🔭 </h4>
+<h4> A responsible and a motivated girl equipped with a diverse and promising skillset, along with the ability to manage projects from the concept till completion while keeping a focused eye on the goal.🔭 </h4>

 </br>